Skip to main content

 Successful Uploads

 Indicates reports successfully ingested by the leader.
 Reports contributing to this count are eligible for aggregation and collection.
-Use the rate of this counter to inform many reports this task gets over time.
+Use the rate of this counter to inform how many reports this task gets over time.

 Also referred to as report_counter_success in the Divvi Up API.